aws-amplify/docs/docs/lib/auth/fragments/js/react-native-withoauth.md

 **withOAuth Higher-Order Component (HOC)**

-With React Native & Expo, you can also use the `withOAuth` HOC to launch the Coginto Hosted UI experience.
+With React Native & Expo, you can also use the `withOAuth` HOC to launch the Cognito Hosted UI experience.
 Just wrap your app's main component with our HOC.
 Doing so, will pass the following `props` available to your component:

 - `oAuthUser`: If the sign was successful, this object will have the user from the user pool.
 - `oAuthError`: In case of an error, the string with the error as given by the Cognito Hosted UI.